-The Board has formed a judgment at the time of approving the financial statements that there is a reasonable expectation that the Group and the Company have adequate resources to continue in operational existence for at least the next twelve month period extending from the time of approving the financial statements.
+The Board has formed a judgment at the time of approving the financial statements that there is a reasonable expectation that the Company and Parent Company have adequate resources to continue in operational existence for at least the next twelve month period extending from the time of approving the financial statements.
 The Board considered both current and anticipated uncertainties in its going concern assessment.

-The Group has experienced, and could continue to experience, increased material cost inflation as a result of global macroeconomic trends, including increased global demand.
-The collective impact of these trends has been favorable to revenue due to increased demand and price increases to offset inflation, while negatively impacting margins due to cost pressures.
-Although the Group has experienced recent improvement, further cost increases could occur in the future, the effect of which will depend on the Group's ability to successfully mitigate and offset the impact of these events
+The Company has experienced, and could continue to experience, increased material cost inflation and component shortages, as well as disruptions and delays in its supply chain, as a result of global macroeconomic trends, including increased global demand, geopolitical and economic tensions, including the imposition of tariffs and other restrictive trade measures, conflict between Russia and Ukraine and Israel and Hamas, and labor shortages.
+Actions taken by the Company to mitigate supply chain disruptions and inflation, including expanding and redistributing its supplier network, supplier financing, price increases and productivity improvements, have historically been successful in offsetting some, but not all, of the impact of these trends.
+The collective impact of these trends has been favorable to revenue due to increased demand and price increases to offset inflation, while negatively impacting margins primarily due to ongoing cost pressures.
+Although the Company has experienced recent stabilization, it could experience further disruptions, and shortages and cost increases could occur in the future, the effect of which will depend on the Company's ability to successfully mitigate and offset the impact of these events.

-In assessing the potential impact of these macroeconomic trends on its liquidity, the Group prepared cash flow forecasts covering a period of at least twelve months from the date of approval of these financial statements.
-This assessment included consideration of the forecasted business performance and the cash and financial facilities available to the Group.
-The Group continues to expect that existing cash and cash equivalents of \$1.8 billion as of December 31, 2023, cash generated by its operations, amounts available on its \$3.0 billion revolving credit facilities and its ability to access the capital and debt markets will be sufficient to fund the Group's operating and capital needs for at least the next twelve months and thereafter for the foreseeable future.
-To its knowledge, the Board reasonably believes these uncertainties would not have a material impact on the Group's ability to continue as a going concern as of the financial statements' approval date.
+In assessing the potential impact of these macroeconomic trends on its liquidity, the Company prepared cash flow forecasts covering a period of at least twelve months from the date of approval of these financial statements.
+This assessment included consideration of the forecasted business performance and the cash and financial facilities available to the Company.
+The Company continues to expect that existing cash and cash equivalents of \$606 million as of September 30, 2024, cash generated by its operations, amounts available on its \$3.0 billion revolving credit facilities and its ability to access the capital and debt markets will be sufficient to fund the Company's operating and capital needs for at least the next twelve months from the date of approval of the financial statements.
+To its knowledge, the Board reasonably believes these uncertainties would not have a material impact on the Company's ability to continue as a going concern for at least the next twelve months from the date of approval of the financial statements.

-Given the Group's assessment of its ability to fund its expected operating and capital needs, the directors have a reasonable expectation that the Group and Company have adequate resources to continue in operational existence for the foreseeable future.
+Given the Company's assessment of its ability to fund its expected operating and capital needs, the directors have a reasonable expectation that the Company and Parent Company have adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.